Yemen Raid: What We Know About Trump’s First Major Military Operation

 The objectives of the Yemen raid were to recover computers and eliminate key terrorists.
-After it was over, one Navy SEAL and over a dozen civilians were killed suggesting something went horribly wrong in the first counter-terrorism military action under the Trump administration.
-The White House called the raid a success, but NBC News is reporting a senior military official with direct knowledge of the raid has a much different view.
+After it was over, one Navy SEAL and over a dozen civilians were killed, suggesting something went horribly wrong in the first counter-terrorism military action under the Trump administration.
+The White House called the raid a success, but NBC News is reporting that a senior military official with direct knowledge of the raid has a much different view.

 “Almost everything went wrong,” a senior intelligence official said.
 “We went in with the intent of capturing phones and computers and we don’t know yet if anything of great value was obtained.”

-Months before Donald Trump was sworn in as president, multiple intelligence and military officials began planning the raid in Yemen that was meant to cripple al Qaeda’s organization in the Arabian Peninsula.
-The Obama administration was advised to hold off on ordering the Yemen raid until the next moonless night–which was after Trump’s inauguration.
+Months before Donald Trump was sworn in as president, multiple intelligence and military officials began planning the raid in Yemen that was meant to cripple al-Qaeda’s organization in the Arabian Peninsula.
+The Obama administration was advised to hold off on ordering the Yemen raid until the next moonless night — which was after Trump’s inauguration.

-Top Al Qaeda leaders that were part of the same terrorist group responsible for the Charlie Hebdo killings in Paris in 2015 were thought to be holed up in a compound in south Yemen.
+Top al-Qaeda leaders that were part of the same terrorist group responsible for the Charlie Hebdo killings in Paris in 2015 were thought to be holed up in a compound in south Yemen.
 After three months of training, intense surveillance, and gathering intel around the site, Trump gave the green light for the Yemen raid.

 Early on Sunday morning, January 29, SEAL Team 6 and Emirati commandos landed in the village near the compound.
 Intelligence officials reportedly said the Yemen raid did not go as planned from the start because somehow the terrorists were tipped off which eliminated any element of surprise.